KnowledgeHut-AWS/tekton/concepts/tasks-advanced.md

 `tkn taskrun logs --last -f`

-Let's understand what happneded here, ofcourse we defined a resource under a task run but let's understand the things under the hood:
+Let's understand what happened here, of-course we defined a resource under a `TaskRun` but let's understand the things under the hood:

 1. We defined the resource, `input` to be precise, as we needed the __git repositroy__ code to do some work
 2. We're passing params to the resource definiton to define details of the git repository we want to use

+Let's see how this resource is replacs by a catalogue `Task` in `v1beta1` API.

 ## Using `git-clone` task instead of Git Resource